-TWO WEEKEND’S AGO I camped in Colorado’s Mount Evans Wilderness.
+TWO WEEKEND’S AGO I camped at 11,200 feet high in the Colorado wilderness.
 To say the February night was cold would be an understatement.
 Sure, it wasn’t Himalayan or polar cold, but the minus five Fahrenheit (minus twenty Celsius) I recorded INSIDE my tent wasn’t tropical either!

 For me, it teetered right on the edge of ‘uncomfortable’, a precipice it would have been dangerously easy to plummet over.
 But despite this I slept really well.